 Suspension means an attorney lost his or her license to practice law for a specific period of time.
 The attorney typically returns to practicing law when the suspension expires.

-Joel’s comment: “From the Review Board Decision: “The Hearing Board found, however, that Brodsky did not act with a dishonest intent, but rather intended to obtain the client's funds in order to safeguard them against a perceived risk of imminent forfeiture to the State. …....
-Given its conclusions as to Brodsky's intent, the Hearing Board determined that the Administrator had not proven that Brodsky committed forgery or engaged in conduct involving dishonesty. “”
+Joel’s comment: “This was a minor infraction, no money was lost and all funds were accounted for.
+The disciplinary commission found that I had no dishonest intent.
+“The Hearing Board found, however, that Brodsky did not act with a dishonest intent, but rather intended to obtain the client's funds in order to safeguard them against a perceived risk of imminent forfeiture to the State. …... the Administrator had not proven that Brodsky ....... engaged in conduct involving dishonesty.”

 |Award name||Grantor||Date granted|